grnet/ganetimgr/docs/source/install.rst

 If you want to embed collectd statistics in ganetimgr instance view fill the::

     COLLECTD_URL

+If COLLECTD_URL is not null, then the graphs section can be used in order to show graphs for each instance.
+One can define a NODATA_IMAGE if the default is not good enough.

 There is a vm isolation feature for vms that are suspect of having been compromised.
 The admin or the user can define a subnet from which the vm will remain accessible for further investigation.
 The next settings limit the